 Eat Less and Still Feel Full

-- Eat slower: Your brain needs at least 20 minutes to process that your body is actually full.
+- Eat slower: Your brain needs at least 20 minutes to process that your body is full.
 Simply taking some extra time to chew your food can help you achieve that fullness faster.

 - Eat half your portions: Split your meals up into several a day.
 You don’t have to stick to the traditional three meals a day — eat when you are hungry.
 Don’t indulge in large meals at this time, rather eat six small meals a day.